nlohmann/json/README.md

 }
 ```

-With the JSON class, you could write:
+With this library, you could write:

 ```cpp
 // create an empty structure (null)